mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

         ```

 #### Changing the chart name
-This option executes the chart code with the name provided under `chart_name`.
+This option executes the chart code with the name given under `chart_name`.
 This can be important when you want to avoid overwriting variables in the namespace.

 !!! example "Changing the `chart_name`"

     === "Code"

         ```py
         from vizro_ai import VizroAI
         import plotly.express as px